tornqvist/yeet/README.md

 ## Components
-Components can be usefull in situations when you need a locally contained state, want to use some third party library which or want to know when components mount or unmout in the DOM.
+Components can be usefull in situations when you need a locally contained state, want to use some third party library or want to know when components mount or unmout in the DOM.

 Components in yeet use [generator functions][generator functions] to control the component lifecycle.
 By using generators yeet can step through your component